JackerArchitect/jacker-login-guard/readme.txt

 = Will this slow down my website? =
 No. The plugin uses extremely lightweight PHP hooks and object caching.
 It does not load any heavy scripts or stylesheets on your frontend pages.

-= How does the "Redirect to 127.0.0.1" option work? = When enabled, unauthorized requests (like bots scanning for `wp-login.php`) are redirected to the visitor's own localhost (127.0.0.1).
+= How does the "Return 403 Forbidden" option work? = When enabled, unauthorized requests (like bots scanning for `wp-login.php`) are immediately rejected with a 403 Forbidden error.
 This acts as a honeypot, wasting the scanner's resources and reducing server load.

 == Screenshots ==